ROV's are the next great thing, but their safety record is very poor

 - Remember that off-road vehicles are not covered by your auto insurance.
 If you are going to ride and have passengers on these vehicles, insure your ROV.
 If you don’t you could find yourself sued for all your worth in a wrongful death case, or case of serious injury.

 Like motorcycles, ATV’s and other recreational vehicles, can be loads of safe fun.
 They can also be very dangerous.
-Take these precautions and you will enjoy your off-road experience much more, but if you do not, you may be facing a lawsuit by my office or other competent personal injury attorneys for your failure to protect your passengers.
+Take these precautions and you will enjoy your off-road experience much more, but if you do get hurt in an accident, contact our OC personal injury attorneys.

 James Ballidis is the managing attorney for Allen, Flatt, Ballidis & Leslie and has been practicing personal injury law for 25 years.